The Bankrate promise

 - Active traders may appreciate the broker’s flagship trading platform, Power E-Trade, which offers tons of tools and comes in a mobile version, too.

 Who are they best for?
-If you are looking to trade often, E-Trade’s discounts on volume options trading and professional analysis are a huge benefit.
+If you are looking to trade often, E-Trade’s discounts on volume options trading are a huge benefit.